ivo-/bund/README.md

   state.
 Those bundles are the single abstraction provided by the library and should be as simple to use and compose as functions.
-- The only way to change the state is to call some of your pure functions that computes the news state and store it in the bundle.
+- The only way to change the state is to call some of your pure functions that computes the new state and store it in the bundle.
 - Bundles are combined together in bigger bundles that manage bigger parts of the application state and eventually the whole app state.
 - State should acts and feels like it is stored in a single place, but different parts of the system should be able to easily work with just the state they are concerned with.
-- Every state transition emits action event that is as description of the transition.
+- Every state transition emits action event that is a description of the transition.
 Actions are considered notifications for update, not a trigger for one.
-- Rapid reusability and minimal boilerplate
+- Minimal boilerplate

-#### Lessons learned
+#### Lessons learned from Redux

-This section compares `bund` and `redux` and tries to illustrate how we can learn from and improve on the `redux` foundations.
+This section compares `bund` and `redux` and tries to illustrate how we can learn and improve on the `redux` foundations.

 Centralized state management and using actions to describe state transitions makes it trivial to implement functionality like the following [[source]](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367):